 Holiday Routine: the time between 7 am and 1 pm CST on Sundays and federal holidays such as Christmas when recruits have “free time” to attend worship services, take long showers, shave (for females), write letters, catch up on studying, do ironing or other tasks, and get to know their shipmates and help each other with the things they are learning among other things.
-Holiday routine begins on the first Sunday that the recruits in the division are in their permanent ship after completing P-days.
+Holiday routine begins on the first Sunday that the recruits in the division are in their permanent ship after completing Phase 1 (P-days).
 This may be, but is rarely, the first Sunday after they arrive, but is often not until the second Sunday.
-For some recruits who arrive on Wednesday, Thursday or Friday and have to remain in P-days while waiting for additional recruits to arrive the following Monday or Tuesday to fill the division, it could be the third Sunday before they have holiday routine for the first time.
-Federal holidays that are not religious holidays, such as Labor Day and Independence Day, are treated more like a Saturday than a Sunday and the recruits may still have some training (5-6 hours) throughout the day, but these days do not count as a DOT.
+For some recruits who arrive on Wednesday, Thursday or Friday and have to remain in Phase 1 while waiting for additional recruits to arrive the following Monday or Tuesday to fill the division, it could be the third Sunday before they have holiday routine for the first time.
+Federal holidays that are not religious holidays, such as Labor Day and Independence Day, are treated more like a Saturday than a Sunday since there is usually no opportunity for a worship service and the recruits may still have some training (5-6 hours) throughout the day, but these days do not count as a DOT.

 Hooyah!: The term has been around for several decades, but mostly in the diving, special warfare and explosive ordnance disposal communities, but it has been used more and more by other Sailors in recent years.
 It is used by the recruits in BC to help motivate them and encourage teamwork.
 It is a chant much like "Hoorah!" or the Marine Corps' "Oorah!” and the Army's “Hooah!”
 Some feel that it should not be used by civilians.

 HSV: The designation for a High Speed Vessel.
 See http://www.navy.mil/navydata/fact_display.asp?cid=4600&tid=550&ct=4.